 After 2002, when he moved from Hamilton to Auckland, Gardiner continued this research, using ideas to do with abandoning traditional supports for drawn or gesturally painted marks and using real objects directly in the exhibiting space.
 Not thinking about spatial illusion within a picture plane, but spatial reality in the viewer’s space.

-Part of this was driven by the low levels of lighting available in his studio.
-It made him curious about how controlled illumination affected artworks, and the nature of their shadows.
+Part of this was driven by the low levels of lighting available in his studio, which made him curious about how controlled illumination affected artworks and the nature of their shadows.
 The normally hidden means used to hang pictures then became more interesting than the pictures themselves: a primary focus.
-He separated such taut strings or wires from their function of suspending painted planes – so they became independently interesting as palpable lines in space.
+He separated such taut strings or wires from their function of suspending painted planes so they became independently interesting as palpable lines in space.

-The various types of research he was working on around that time (2004-5) included attaching objects directly to a white wall so that they projected out and cast shadows, having monochrome paintings ‘floating’ in front of the wall with coloured shadows behind, hanging vertical lines of string off horizontally projecting sticks, or glued sticks in simple geometric formations attached to the wall.
-In 2006 he began incorporating found objects, often discarded detritus from his painting practice, recycling it into relief sculptures that incorporated linear shadows, adjacent to which he could add marks directly on the wall using blue markers and adhesive tape.
+The various types of research Gardiner was working on around that time (2004–05) included attaching objects directly to a white wall so that they projected out and cast shadows, having monochrome paintings ‘floating’ in front of the wall with coloured shadows behind, hanging vertical lines of string from horizontally projecting sticks, and glued sticks in simple geometric formations attached to the wall.
+In 2006 he began incorporating found objects, often discarded detritus from his painting practice, recycling them into relief sculptures which incorporated linear shadows, adjacent to which he could add marks directly on the wall using blue markers and adhesive tape.

 The smaller wall sculptures have developed also.
 Now decidedly random and entangled – with their interwoven mix of loose wire, netting, shadows and wall drawing – they are more organic and less crystalline, curved and tumbling; not taut and brittle.
 Something strangely indeterminate on the wall – to stand back from, but remain close to.